 When Website Complexity Makes the Site Harder to Use

-Website complexity becomes a problem when users have to decode the company’s internal structure before they can understand the offer.
-Common examples include:
+Complexity becomes a user problem when the website makes people understand the company’s internal logic before they can understand the offer.
+That usually shows up when:

 Too many CTAs compete with each other